AviatrixSystems/terraform-provider-aviatrix/website/docs/r/aviatrix_transit_vpc.html.markdown

 The aviatrix_transit_vpc resource creates and manages the Aviatrix Transit Network Gateways.

--> **NOTE:** The aviatrix_transit_vpc resource is deprecated.
+!> **WARNING:** The aviatrix_transit_vpc resource is deprecated.
 It is kept for backward compatibility and will be removed in the future.
 Please use transit_gateway instead.
 Need to remove it from state file and import as aviatrix_transit_gateway if it is already in state.

 ## Example Usage